|

 Platterhof /Gästehaus tunnel system.
 The corridor on the right led to the

-main tunnel system, while that on the left opened into one of the
+main tunnel system, while that on the left opened into an unfinished

 |